Claude, Duke of Aumale: Louise de Brézé

 On 1 August 1547 he married Louise de Brézé (c.
 1518 - January 1577), dame d'Anet, the daughter of Louis de Brézé, seigneur d'Anet, and Diane de Poitiers in one of the key political marriages of the decade.
 Diane gifted her new son in law Rhuys and Sucinio in Bretagne.
 She further favoured him with her Norman possessions.
 The Duke of Guise inquired of Gaspard II de Coligny as to his opinions on the marriage, Coligny replied that he felt Aumale had debased himself by marrying for profit as opposed to the honour of his family.
 Guise retorted that Coligny was jealous.

 The de Bréze inheritance took a considerable time to settle.
-Aumale and Louise traded Mauny for Anet with the other heirs, the La Marck's.
-The La Marcks poor financial situation allowed them to purchase the County of Maulévrier and Barony of Bee Crespin in 1562.
+Aumale and Louise traded Mauny for Anet with the other heirs, the La Marcks.
+The La Marcks' poor financial situation allowed them to purchase the County of Maulévrier and Barony of Bee Crespin in 1562.
 Henri-Robert de la Marck was compelled into this by the debts he had acquired as the result of his father's ransom.
 Aumale continued to acquire land in Normandie until by the late 1560s he was one of the great landholders of upper Normandie.